 Read related: 10 Strange (and Slightly Disturbing) Facts About Paris

 Reactions to the Statue: Fans Aren't All Pleased

-So far, the memorial hasn't been very warmly received: critics complain that the statue is lumpy and graceless and doesn't do justice in rendering Piaf, despite attempting to capture her impassioned performance style.
+So far, the memorial hasn't been very warmly received.
+Critics complain that the statue commemorating Piaf is lumpy and graceless and doesn't do justice in rendering her, despite attempting to capture her impassioned performance style.

-Others have come to the dense of Delisle's work, arguing that Piaf herself was a complex figure whose beauty was atypical, and whose often tragic life had left her scarred.
-The statue, they say, embodies the brilliant singer-songwriter's suffering, and her search for redemption through the medium of music.
+Others have come to the defense of Delisle's work, arguing that Piaf herself was a complex figure whose beauty was atypical, and whose often tragic life had left her scarred.
+The statue, they say, embodies the singer-songwriter's suffering, and her search for redemption through the medium of music.

 This author's feelings are divided: on one hand, the impressionistic work strikes me as befitting of Piaf's iconoclastic personality and approach to life and music.
 But on the other, it doesn't stand out enough, fades into the background, and is routinely overlooked by locals and tourists alike.

 These critiques aside, I still think it's worth a detour if you're a true Piaf fan.
 Afterwards, you can go visit the musician's nearby grave at the poetic Pere-Lachaise Cemetery, then go traipse around the gritty, arty streets of the Belleville neighborhood, close to the brothel where Piaf allegedly grew up.
 A real "Piaf pilgrimage" is a possibility, if you're motivated to climb some steep streets in the hilly neighborhood!

 Getting There: Square Edith Piaf (Metro Line 3: Porte de Bagnolet or Gambetta Station)